laboon/CS1632_Fall2017/exercises/3/exercise3.md

 * Testing println's or other output is difficult - try to have methods return Strings which are easier to test.
 It is possible to test for I/O but it requires some extra steps - see Chapter 14, Section 6 of the textbook for instructions.

 Please send me a link to the GitHub repository where you stored it before the beginning of the next class, along with any partner with whom you worked on the project.
+Be sure to CC your partner so that they know the email was sent!

+If you finish by 9 AM tomorrow morning, I will send you feedback which may help you in your deliverable.
+If you send it after then, I may not get a chance to review it before the deliverable is due (although I will do my best).

 ```
 Program works correctly: 0.5 point